 I need help because my toddler won’t sleep.
 She just transitioned into her big girl bed and her favorite part about it is that she can just get out of it and come into our room.
-Every night is a struggle to get her to sleep and an even bigger struggle to get her to stay in bed.
+Every night is a struggle to get over this sleep regression and an even bigger struggle to get her to stay in bed.
 My wife and I are losing our minds.
 Any suggestions?

 Ah, yes, the good old toddler-bed sleep regression.
 Of all the sleep issues parents face, it’s the most aggravating because it feels like a step backward.
 And that’s precisely what it is — albeit a very predictable one.
 Luckily, with a bit of focus and discipline, you can make sure that this miserable episode ends quickly.
 The key?
 Stop thinking of bedtime as the single moment every day when a child gets into bed and snuggles down.
 Bedtime is a process.
 Trust the process.

 Hopefully, you already have some sort of bedtime routine or ritual in place.
 If you don’t, you should develop one.
 An ideal routine will include a series of cascading cues that help a kid orient themselves to the fact that sleep is on the way.
 First, turn off all screens and mobile devices.
 This eliminates stimulating noise and blue light.
 Next, dim the lights if you have the capability.
 After that, it’s time for pajamas and hygiene and some good old snuggle time with books and quiet songs.
 To turn the routine into a ritual, you can add a moment of prayer, meditation, or a gentle game, phrase or story that is the final cue it’s time to lay down.
 All of this acts as a mental corridor leading your kid to one place only: sleep.